myshell-ai/AIlice/README.md

 running time of the Agent and the great consumption of tokens, please use gpt-4 with caution.

 Whether it is gpt-3.5-turbo or gpt-4-1106-preview (gpt-4 Turbo), they seem to have the same problem: they have a rather rigid bias towards the format of function calls, which is difficult to correct.
 This may be caused by OpenAI fine-tuning them for their own function calling mechanism.
-For those who particularly want to try gpt-4 turbo, you can use researcher or article-digest directly.
-They both perform normally, but coder-proxy cannot run properly because it is based on multi-parameter function calls.
+But fortunately, with some innocuous tweaks, we can currently run it normally on gpt-4 turbo, and its performance is second only to gpt-4.

 The original intention of this project is to build agents based on open source LLM.
 Closed source models are not within the focus of support (so we bypass openai's function calling mechanism).
-It can be expected soon in the future, more powerful open source models suitable for agent applications will emerge to make up for this, so we will no longer invest energy in this issue.
+It can be expected soon in the future, more powerful open source models suitable for agent applications will emerge to make up for this, so we will no longer spend effort on gpt-3.5-turbo compatibility.

 Among the open-source models, the ones that usually perform well include: